sultan99/react-on-lambda/README.md

 And get all benefits of functional programming:
  - splitting code into more reusable parts
  - curry and function composition
- - easier testing & debugging
+ - easier testing and debugging
  - compact and clean code
 <br/>

 ## Features
 - fun functional programming
-- less & clean coding
+- less and clean coding
 - output bundle size less ~22% than JSX
 - faster render and mount up to ~10% than JSX
 - no transpiler necessary, can be run directly in browser